NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/CopyofFHIRImplementationGuideTemplateTest/Home/Deploy/Deploy/Deploy.page.md

 - The primary relationship with the healthcare provider
 - Supporting business change activities including training, designing new workflow and procedures
 - Completing the development against the BaRS
+- Providing view access to any new user interface and functionality developed in order to support business change
 - Conducting testing in a non-production environment
 - Providing testing and training documentation required
 - Installing and updating software